AJCJ1/mvpreactapp/README.md

 The figma design is available <a href="https://www.figma.com/file/kdbXeIOHiAobvLZsQX4hB9/MVP---Maddie-Veterinary-Physiotherapy?node-id=0%3A1&t=T0LsNwlW0B7L70nf-1">here</a>

-This is the front end of a veterinary physiotherapy site.
+It is the 'front end' of a veterinary physiotherapy site and is currently in development

-This is currently in development and will receive a full readme as progress continues.
+It will receive a full readme as progress continues alongside a TDD to fully document production.